NIGK23013U Urban and Rural Transformation: Uneven Geographies in the Global North

 Competences:

-Identify the central changes and analyse the recent political, social and economic transformation of cities and landscapes.
-Discuss the relations between the main social, political and economic changes and their geographical consequences in urban, peri-urban and rural areas.
+• Empirical and theoretical identify and discuss relations between social, political and economic changes and their geographical consequences in urban, peri-urban and rural areas.

 A BSc in Geography and Geoinformatics or equivalent is recommended.